InserirAquiNome/crypto/crypto_cat.md

 ## Using it

-Keeping in mind that certain digital steganography techniques are better than others, generally, it's best to avoid the LSB technique and go for something a bit more sophisticated.
-In fact, designing your own steganography algorithm isn't terribly difficult if you already have good coding and math foundations.
-But to get a feel for how steganography works, LSB, which [steghide](http://steghide.sourceforge.net/download.php) uses, will do just fine here.
+For sure certain digital steganography techniques are better than others, generally, it's best to avoid the LSB technique and go for something a bit more sophisticated.
+Or even designing your own steganography algorithm if you have good coding and math foundations.
+But to show how steganography works, I will use [steghide](http://steghide.sourceforge.net/download.php), that uses LSB.

 Usage